ssc-sp/datahub-docs/Banners/Project-Storage.md

 - **Azure Data Lake Storage (Gen2)** - designed for big data analytics and provides Access Control Lists at the file and folder level
 - **Azure Blob Storage** - basic storage account - doesn't provide Access Control at the file and folder level but is required for compatibility in certain scenarios.

-## How to upload files to FSDH (Azure Storage)

-You have the option to use the browser interface or command line interface (CLI) options to upload/download.

-**Datahub Storage Explorer** is the simple method for working with Azure Storage accounts.
-The storage explorer provides a drag and drop interface and is accessible from the Workspace page.
-The tool enables users to upload and download files.

-## Automated upload and large files

-AzCopy is the recommended option for working with large files and the tool can also be integrated into scripts.
-The tool is available for Windows and Linux.
-See [AzCopy for copying files from/to Azure Storage](Use-AzCopy-to-Interact-with-Azure-Storage-Account) for additional details.